Azure Boards

 1. Confirm BranchDeploy is installed.
 Go to Organisation Settings → Extensions and check that BranchDeploy appears in the installed list.

-2. If BranchDeploy is installed but the action is not visible, try refreshing the page (Azure DevOps extensions sometimes need a hard refresh after installation).
+2. If BranchDeploy is installed but the action is not visible, refresh the page.

 3. If you are using a custom work item type, the action may not render in all views.
 Try opening the work item in its full-page form.